What is a content calendar?

 - On-page and off-page SEO audits and improvements

-With a strong plan, you'll be reminded to post articles, you'll keep your social channels up-to-date, and you'll increase your inbound marketing leads.
+With a strong plan, you'll keep your most important dates in mind.
+You won't forget to post articles, you'll keep your social network posts up-to-date, and you'll increase your inbound marketing leads.

-What Tools Are Good for Building a Content Calendar?
+What Tools Are Good for Building your Content Caelndar?

 My personal preference is to schedule everything out to the day, but yours may not be.
 Let me walk through a few tools you might want to consider.
 I'll start with the simpler tools, and then share some thoughts on the more complex tools available.